-Last updated February 2026
+Last updated April 2026

 🚨 Arrested for Theft in Florida?
 Classification Comes First.

 In Florida, theft charges are classified primarily by the value of the property involved.
 That single number often determines whether a case is charged as a misdemeanor or a felony — and the difference can mean anything from probation to decades in prison.
+In practice, that number is often disputed — and many cases turn on how value is calculated.

-Before penalties or defenses even come into play, the first question in any theft case is:
+Before penalties or defenses even come into play, the first question in any theft case is: Is this charged as petit theft or grand theft?

 ⚖️ Theft Charges in Florida (Fla.
 Stat. § 812.014)